JSON Parse Error Helper

 • No trailing commas: { "a": 1, } is invalid

-• No undefined, functions, or NaN — only string, number, boolean, null, object, array
+• No undefined, functions, or NaN: only string, number, boolean, null, object, array

 Frequently Asked Questions

-What causes a JSON parse error?
+What is a parse error?

-What does Unexpected token mean in JSON?
+What does unexpected token mean?

 Related Tools